-Staying connected with innovative professionals and like-minded entrepreneurs provides opportunities to expand your networks and create worthwhile business opportunities.
+Staying connected with innovative professionals and like-minded entrepreneurs provides opportunities to expand your network and create worthwhile business opportunities, so it’s handy to keep some networking tips in mind.

 It’s an important element of growing a business, but networking is more than just harvesting as many business cards as you can.

-Here are a few resources and important questions to ask yourself before you get started:
+Here are a few business networking tips and important questions to ask yourself before you get started.

 What kind of networking event is right for me?